realworldocaml/book/en/json.md

 For example, the GitHub `scope` field above is defined as a variant type with each option starting with an uppercase letter as is conventional for OCaml variants.
-However, the the JSON values that come back from Github are actually lowercase, and so aren't exactly the same as the option name.
+However, the the JSON values that come back from GitHub are actually lowercase, and so aren't exactly the same as the option name.

 The annotation `<json name="user">` signals that the JSON value of the field is